rwgk/numba/docs/source/reference/types.rst

 Wrapper Address Protocol - WAP
 ++++++++++++++++++++++++++++++

-Wrapper Address Protocol provides an API for making any Python object a first-class function for Numba :term:`JIT` compiled functions.
+The Wrapper Address Protocol provides an API for making any Python object a first-class function for Numba :term:`JIT` compiled functions.
 This assumes that the Python object represents a compiled function that can be called via its memory address (function pointer value) from Numba :term:`JIT`